Nissan denies reported plans to split with Renault - The Observers - France 24

 Tokyo (AFP)

-Japanese auto giant Nissan is "in no way" planning to end its partnership with Renault, the Japanese automaker insisted Tuesday after a report suggested a divorce was possible in the wake of the Carlos Ghosn scandal.
+Nissan is "in no way" planning to end its partnership with Renault, the Japanese auto giant insisted on Tuesday after a report suggested a divorce was possible in the wake of the Carlos Ghosn scandal.

 But in a statement, Nissan firmly denied the claims.
 "Nissan is in no way considering dissolving the alliance," the statement said.